top of page

 • American Express

 Tier 3 - Enviro Problems - These institutions are also one for which we have not yet found any indication that they are holding any fossil fuel infrastructure loans or investment.
-However, each of them directly supports fossil fuel companies in some way of has another red flag environmental issues (note we did demote Amalgamated to this group despite being "certified" free of fossil fuel lending, because it's issuer (FNBO) issues credit cards for major fossil fuel companies).
+However, each of them either directly supports fossil fuel companies in some other way or has other red flag environmental issues (note we did demote Amalgamated to this group despite being "certified" free of fossil fuel lending, because it's issuer (FNBO) issues credit cards for major fossil fuel companies).

 We explain some of these findings below to help you decide what you think